Learn more about the Centre's facilities

 The Centre has a range of three-phase and multiphase (five-phase, six-phase and nine-phase) machines too.
 It is also equipped with multiphase two-level and three-level voltage source inverters and a three-phase to nine-phase direct matrix converter.

-In addition to this, each of the Centre’s two research groups have a research laboratory, which is used in all research-related activities.
+In addition to this, the Centre has a number of research laboratories, which are used in all research-related activities.